 You will need to collect five motes to gain the ability to dispel this column of energy, so coordinate with your team on whether you’re going for Dark or Light Motes first.
 Once you deposit the motes into the energy, the panels around the arena will shift, changing what is in the light and what is in the darkness.
 After you have dispersed the four columns of Light and Dark energy the boss’ shield will lower and you can damage him.

 I recommend using a Titan bubble or Warlock Well of Radiance to keep your team alive and provide a needed boost in damage.
-This fight will be in close quarters, so weapons like Xenophage, shotguns, grenade launchers, and even swords are great for hurting the Phalanx.
+This fight will be in close quarters, so weapons like Xenophage, shotguns, grenade launchers, and the Falling Guillotine sword are great for hurting the Phalanx.
 Given that the boss often covers its body with a large shield, snipers can be a little tricky.
 After your damage phase is over, you will need to repeat the process of gathering motes and dispelling the columns to lower its shield.

 The arena is very small, so equip hard-hitting weapons like shotguns or fusion rifles.
 These are great for burst damaging the knights, allowing you to quickly kill them and gather the motes.